 Selling, General and Administrative Expenses

-SG&A are typically monthly expenses consisting of things like rent, utilities, subscriptions, employee salaries.
-Employee salaries should be driven by headcount, pay rate and tax rate.
+SG&A are typically monthly expenses consisting of things like rent, utilities, subscriptions, and employee salaries.
+Employee salaries should be driven by headcount, pay rate, and tax rate.
 Marketing and Sales can be projected using historical percent of revenues.

-After combining sales, cost of goods sold, selling, general and administrative expenses, you have and operating budget.
+After combining sales, cost of goods sold, selling, general and administrative expenses, you have an operating budget.

 Balance Sheet and Cash Flow Projections

-Balance sheet and cash flow projections require a more in depth understanding of accounting.
-Working capital items are projected using days sales outstanding, days payable outstanding and days inventory on-hand.
+Balance sheet and cash flow projections require a more in-depth understanding of accounting.
+Working capital items are projected using days sales outstanding, days payable outstanding, and days inventory on-hand.
 Capital expenditures forecast is based on plans to purchase plant, property, and equipment.
-Theses changes in balance sheet will determine the cash flow forecast.
+These changes in the balance sheet will determine the cash flow forecast.

 READ UNDERSTANDING FINANCIAL STATEMENTS FOR BUSINESS OWNERS

 It is important to have clean historical financials before you perform any budgeting and forecasting.
-GFTs Accounting Services can help you get for financials ready for projections.
+GFT's Accounting Services can help you get your financials ready for projections.
 GFTs Corporate Finance services will also ensure that your forecast is sound and ready for presentation.